Missing persons Willow Creek

 Pierce held up a finger.
 To clarify, this was the ‘hold up’ finger, not the ‘shut it, douche’ finger.
 Come to think of it, the ring finger is the only one that, when held up, has no special meaning.
 “Wait.
 What decade did you guys have again?”

 “’70s,” Marc clarified.
 He turned to Andre.
 Andre was known to speak for both of them, although he certainly didn’t talk enough for two people.
 That was Dexter.
-So, the total number of words spoken per gathering was still at about six times the national average for meme clubs.
+The total number of words spoken per gathering was still about six times the national average for meme clubs.